Easter Mini Cassata Cheesecakes

 I have adapted the recipe to make individual servings which is super easy and can be decorated with a cookie cutter to make cute Easter shapes on top!

-1. if you're not fond of cherries add citron which is the authentic cassata recipe
+1. if you're not fond of cherries, add dried peel called citron fruit, which is a fragrant citrus thick rind used in the authentic large cassata version when baking in many recipes

 2. you can also make them with lemon extract and lemon zest in the ricotta filling